toogad/PooPyLab_Project/README.md

         simply use the source code to inherite, modify, and extend the models directly.
 The users can save the revised models in a separate folder of the PooPyLab project and share with others.
-That being said, it is probably still desirable to have extension functionality via the GUI.
+That being said, it is probably still desirable to have extension functionality via the GUI that allows user to define his/her own equation systems (another reason to use equation system for both steady state and dynamic simulations).
-        If that is to be implemented, there could be the need for code writing code.

         ANY INPUT ON THIS TOPIC IS WELCOME!

     3.5 Report Simulation Results
         The results of either steady state or dynamic simulations will need to be presented in tables and/or plots.

+        Available packages like openPyXL can be used to pipe the output to an Excel spreadsheet.

     3.6 Storage and Reloading of Simulation Results PooPyLab shall be able to store the simulation results, reload the